jronallo/iiif-image/readme.md

 - `IIIFImageExtractor`: Given a path to an image on the filesystem, information about the image (from `IIIFImageInfo`), and request parameters (from `IIIFImageRequestParser`), it extracts the requested image.
 Any scaling and rotation is done via Imagemagic `convert`.
   - `IIIFImageExtractorJP2Kakadu`: Currently only JP2 images can be extracted via Kakadu.

+## Requirements

+Currently the Kakadu binary `kdu_expand` and the Imagemagick `convert` command ought to be in the path of the user who is running this code.

 ## Currently Provided Modules

 ### `IIIFImageRequestParser`